 Deposits are not refundable, however, if you cancel, the deposit may be applied to a rescheduled event.
 We will not set up without full payment.

 Yes.
 We deliver, set-up, take down, and pack up.
 We insure that our inflatables are functional and safe.
 Set up usually takes about 20-25 minutes per unit and take down takes about 30-35 minutes per unit.
 If you are outside of Frisco, delivery fees will apply.

 What kind of power is required?

-What type of surface does the Jumper require?
+What type of surface does the inflatable require?

-The safest surface is a level grassy area.
+The absolute safest surface is a level, grassy, dry area.
 However, we can set up on concrete or carpet.
-Please specify when ordering which surface we will be setting up on and we will make sure we utilize the proper anchors for your event.
-We cannot set up on gravel or any other abrasive surface.
-Make sure there will be easy access to the set up site for the delivery.
-Clean up any sticks, rocks, doggie piles, and any other debris around the site.
-Make certain there is access to a dedicated circuit within 80 feet of the site.
+Please specify when ordering what surface we will be setting up on and we’ll make sure to utilize proper anchoring.
+Unfortunately, we cannot set up on a slope, gravel or any other abrasive surface.
+The site must have easy access and clean of any debris.

 Can I have my party at a Park?